alexatyszka/preservation-review-2024/README.md

 > Maitner BS, Boyle B, Casler N, et al. The bien r package: A tool to access the Botanical Information and Ecology Network (BIEN) Database.
 Methods Ecol Evol.
 2018; 9: 373–379. https://doi.org/10.1111/2041-210X.12861

+My hope is that this repository can also serve as a tutorial for downloading data from the BIEN database, working with coordinate data in R, and creating figures that display species ranges.

 # Outline of files included

 1. Obtaining a list of species of interest from the NCBI SRA